Overview of the Physical and Psychological Effects of an Addiction to Prescription Painkillers

 Whenever someone is taking prescription painkillers and is running into family, legal, work or financial problems yet is still unable to quit, an addiction could be the cause.
 These medications can take a toll on a person and those around them.

-If you believe someone you care about is dependent or addicted to prescription painkillers, don’t step away and do nothing.
+If you believe someone you care about is dependent or battling with an addiction to prescription painkillers, don’t step away and do nothing.
 Notice how they use their medication.
 If you are unable to watch them, pay careful attention to their behavior.
 Constant refills, missing money, changes in attitude and the inability to alleviate pain could all signal addiction.

-A rehab for prescription painkiller addiction can help a person safely and comfortably go through a detox.
+A rehab for addiction to prescription painkillers can help a person safely and comfortably go through a detox.
 From there, a private holistic rehab will be able to restore balance between the mind and body.
 Siam Rehab center is one of the leading facilities in Thailand and Asia as a whole.
 As a cost affordable painkiller rehab, it offers individualized treatment programs in a secluded, luxury environment.

 If you would like to know more about our prescription painkiller treatment programs, please contact us today.